-Embryos are stored in small containers that hold a maximum of two embryos.
-This is followed by storage in large tanks of liquid nitrogen at minus 196 degrees Celsius.
+Embryos are frozen in small straws that are stored in large tanks of liquid nitrogen at minus 196 degrees Celsius.
 All tanks are fitted with alarms that notify us 24 hours a day of any change in temperature that may require our attention.

 Will my embryos be frozen?

-Embryo freezing should be regarded as a bonus: only about half of couples will have embryos frozen in any one treatment cycle.
+Embryo freezing should be regarded as a bonus: just over half of couples will have embryos frozen in a treatment cycle.

 How successful is freezing embryos?

 Pregnancy rates for frozen embryos transfers are slightly lower than for fresh embryo transfers, but depend on the number and quality of embryos frozen.
-Typically they are about 30% per embryo transfer for patients under 40.
+Typically they are about 35% per embryo transfer.